0north-eth/zkVault/README.md

 - **Frontend is source-visible** (Apache 2.0)
 - **Encryption backend is closed-source and proprietary**

-> _zkVault is a cryptographic organism — a logic-body built from your intent and sealed in time._
+> _zkVault is a cryptographic object; a logic-item built from your intent and sealed in time._

 ---